AdityaSharma1101/Signature-generator/README.md

 # ✨ Email Signature Generator

-This is a simple HTML-based tool that generates a professional email signature for Savishty team members.
+This is a simple HTML-based tool that generates a professional email signature for any company.

 ## 🛠️ How It Works